cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ![trusted parties actioned](/doc-images/TrustedPartiesActioned.png)

-### Deny Request
+### Reject Request

-From the Trusted Party screen, you can deny a request.

-1. To deny the pairing request, tap **Deny** in the Trusted Party screen.
+1. To reject the pairing request, tap **Reject** in the Trusted Party screen.
 2. Authenticate using the biometric feature and 6-digit passcode.
 3. Then tap **Confirm** in the Confirmation screen.
 A screen appears to show that approval has been granted.
 4. Tap **Close**.

-You will then see the following screen indicating that the request has been denied.
+You will then see the following screen indicating that the request has been rejected.

 ![trusted parties denied](/doc-images/trustedpartydenied.png)